marwan779/marwan779/README.md

 - 👋 Hi, I’m @marwan779
-- 👀 I’m interested in embedded systems
+- 👀 I’m interested in Backend Development
-- 🌱 I’m currently learning c language
+- 🌱 I’m currently learning Design Patterns
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me [https://www.linkedin.com/in/marwan-mohamed-125a4b252/]

 <!---
 marwan779/marwan779 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.